dave/courtney/README.md

 # Usage
 Run the courtney command followed by a list of packages.
 You can use `.` for the package in the current directory, and adding the `/...` suffix tests all sub-packages recursively.
+If no packages are provided, the default is `./...`.

-To test the current package recursively:
+To test the current package, and all sub-packages recursively:
 ```
-courtney ./...
+courtney
 ```

-To test `tester` recursively and `scanner`:
+To test `tester`, it's sub-packages and the `scanner` package:
 ```
 courtney github.com/dave/courtney/tester/... github.com/dave/courtney/scanner
 ```